alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 To login into the jenkins container, try this
 `docker exec -u 0 -it jenkins bash`

-all the files are under /var/jenkins_home/workspace/  ; your git will be cloned into this directory
+All the files are under ``/var/jenkins_home/workspace/``  ; your git will be cloned into this directory

 ####
 Installing jenkins plugins